MEOM/meom-live-search/readme.md

 } );
 ```

-Filter for changing input element we are listening for.
+Filter for changing input element we are listening to.
 ```
 add_filter( 'meom_live_search_input', function( $input ) {
 	return '[name="s"]';